 - Serving size: 1 to 2 crepes

 Originally published on February 7, 2007.
 A copy of Dr. Gott’s book was provided for review.
 All opinions are my own.
-Recipe and photos used with permission.
-Updated with new pictures.
+Recipe used with permission.
+Updated with new pictures and information.